nudge/schema/README.md

 # schema
 A Python implementation of SCHEMA - An Algorithm for Automated Product Taxonomy Mapping in E-commerce.

-Based of the SCHEMA algorithm proposed by Aanen, et al.
+Based on the SCHEMA algorithm proposed by Aanen, et al.

 Ref: http://disi.unitn.it/~p2p/RelatedWork/Matching/Aanen_eswc_2012.pdf